Wake turbulence: In fixed-wing level flight

+When the vortices of larger aircraft sink close to the ground — within 100–200 ft — they tend to move laterally over the ground at a speed of 2–3 knot.
+A crosswind decreases the lateral movement of the upwind vortex and increases the movement of the downwind vortex.

 Helicopters

 Helicopters also produce wake turbulence.
-Helicopter wakes may be of significantly greater strength than those from a fixed-wing aircraft of the same weight.
-The strongest wake can occur when the helicopter is operating at lower speeds (20 to 50 knots).
-Some mid-size or executive class helicopters produce wake as strong as that of heavier helicopters.
-This is because two-blade main rotor systems, typical of lighter helicopters, produce a stronger wake than rotor systems with more blades.
-The strong rotor wake of the Bell Boeing V-22 Osprey tiltrotor can extend beyond the description in the manual, which contributed to a crash.
+Helicopter wakes may be significantly stronger than those of a fixed-wing aircraft of the same weight.
+The strongest wake will occur when the helicopter is operating at slower speeds (20 to 50 knots).
+Light helicopters with two-blade rotor systems produce a wake as strong as heavier helicopters with more than two blades.
+The strong rotor wake of the Bell Boeing V-22 Osprey tiltrotor can extend further and has contributed to a crash.

 Hazard avoidance

-Many aircraft are now made with wingtip devices to improve both the lift-to-drag ratio and fuel economy. such devices may also marginally reduce the strength of the wingtip vortices.
-However, such changes are not operationally significant i.e. do not change the distances or times at which it is safe to follow other aircraft.
+Wingtip devices may slightly lessen the power of wingtip vortices.
+However, such changes are not significant enough to change the distances or times at which it is safe to follow other aircraft.

 Wake turbulence categories

 ICAO mandates wake turbulence categories based upon the maximum takeoff weight (MTOW) of the aircraft.
-These are used for the purpose of separation of aircraft during take-off and landing.
+These are used for separation of aircraft during take-off and landing.

-There are a number of separation criteria for take-off, landing and en-route phases of flight based upon wake turbulence categories.
-Air Traffic Controllers will sequence aircraft making instrument approaches with regard to these minima.
-Aircraft making a visual approach are advised of the relevant recommended spacing and are expected to maintain their own separation.
+There are a number of separation criteria for take-off, landing, and en-route phases of flight based upon wake turbulence categories.
+Air Traffic Controllers will sequence aircraft making instrument approaches with regard to these criteria.
+The aircraft making a visual approach is advised of the relevant recommended spacing and are expected to maintain their separation.